This Web Page is Memory

 and fun of the previous year’s festival, the state funeral itself had an

-overwhelming and numbing sombreness, awe-inspiring even to an eleven-year-old.
-Monochromes dominated everything, not just
+overwhelming and numbing sombreness, awe-inspiring even to an

-on the tiny black and white television, but in the whole of that cold, grey,
+everything, not just on the tiny black and white television, but in the whole

-austere February world.
+of that cold, grey, austere February world.

 Gaiety returned the next year in time for the Coronation, even

 if the weather itself famously failed to co-operate on the day.
-But with hindsight, I now realise that in
+But

-finale of the British Empire and of the Pax
+Coronation Day I was witnessing the finale of the British Empire and of the Pax Britannica; the world of my parents and of my

-the world of my own childhood;
+grandparents; the world of my own

-the world I had been brought up to believe was Great Britain’s gift to
+childhood; the world I had been brought

-all mankind for eternity.
+up to believe was Great Britain’s gift to all mankind for eternity.

 * * * * *